mattssonj/will-it-rain/README.md

 ### will it rain?

-This small Java program is build for a job interview at CTK.
+This small Java program is built for a job interview at CTK.

 ### What is the program doing
 It will check if there is going to be rain in the next 24 hours on a given location.

 ### How to run
-To run the program maven is needed.
+To run the program Maven is needed.
 [Install instructions here](https://maven.apache.org/install.html) <br>
-why maven? to easier access the org.json library
+Why Maven? to easier use the dependency on org.json library

 ##### run from terminal
 ```